Learning Dual-Pixel Alignment for Defocus Deblurring: Proposed Method

-For a single image $\bm{I}_B$ with defocus blur, it is very challenging to recover latent all-in-focus image, since defocus blur is spatially variant.
-For modern cameras with dual-pixel sensors, a pixel can be split in half \cite{abuolaim2020defocus}.
-Thus an image $\bm{I}_B$ can be used to create two-image views, \emph{i.e.}, left view $\bm{I}_L$ and right view $\bm{I}_R$, where stereo information can be exploited to benefit defocus deblurring.
-For a training dataset containing triplets $\mathcal{D}=\{\bm{I}_L^n, \bm{I}_R^n, \bm{I}_S^n\}_{n=1}^{N}$, where $\bm{I}_{S}$ is the ground-truth all-in-focus image and $N$ is the number of training samples, DP defocus deblurring network can be trained to learn a mapping from DP views to the latent all-in-focus image.
+For a single image $\bm{I}_B$ with defocus blur, it is very challenging to recover latent sharp image, since defocus blur is spatially variant. {{ When using DP sensors, the defocus blurry image $\bm{I}_B$ and corresponding DP blurry image pairs, \emph{i.e.}, left view $\bm{I}_L$ and right view $\bm{I}_R$, can be simultaneously obtained. }} For a training dataset containing triplets $\mathcal{D}=\{\bm{I}_L^n, \bm{I}_R^n, \bm{I}_S^n\}_{n=1}^{N}$, where $\bm{I}_{S}$ is the ground-truth sharp image and $N$ is the number of training samples, DP defocus deblurring network can be trained to learn a mapping from DP views to the latent sharp image.

-In existing methods \cite{abuolaim2020defocus,abuolaim2020learning,pan2021dual}, DP views $\bm{I}_L$ and $\bm{I}_R$ are simply concatenated and taken as the input of DP defocus deblurring networks.
-However, in the regions out of DoF, there exists misalignment between $\bm{I}_L$ and $\bm{I}_R$, and it is worse that neither of them is aligned with $\bm{I}_S$.
+{{ Compared with recovering the sharp image from a single blurry image, DP image pairs contains stereo information that indicates how the combined blurry image is generated, such that being beneficial to image deblurring. }} However, in the regions out of DoF, there exists misalignment between $\bm{I}_L$ and $\bm{I}_R$, and it is worse that neither of them is aligned with $\bm{I}_S$.
 As shown in Fig. \ref{fig:misalignment}, spatial misalignment of DP views introduces extra difficulty for learning defocus deblurring networks.
 A natural strategy is to align $\bm{I}_L$ and $\bm{I}_R$, but has two critical issues.
 First, spatial misalignment occurs in the regions out of DoF, where $\bm{I}_L$ and $\bm{I}_R$ have different blur amounts, and cannot be well handled by off-line alignment methods \cite{ilg2017flownet,dosovitskiy2015flownet}.
 Second, a more critical issue is that neither of $\bm{I}_L$ and $\bm{I}_R$ is aligned with $\bm{I}_S$, making it infeasible to perform alignment as a pre-processing step.
-In this work, we propose a Dual-Pixel Alignment Network (DPANet), in which deep features of DP views $\bm{I}_L$ and $\bm{I}_R$ are gradually aligned for better predicting the latent all-in-focus image $\bm{I}_S$.
+In this work, we propose a Dual-Pixel Alignment Network (DPANet), in which deep features of DP views $\bm{I}_L$ and $\bm{I}_R$ are gradually aligned for better predicting the latent sharp image $\bm{I}_S$.